 Next, we’ll need to tag the data with the appropriate categories to start training the classifier.
 This will help the naive bayes classifier learn that for a particular text, you expect a particular set of tags as output:

-Once you have finished taking care of your training data, you will have to name your classifier before you can keep training it, start using it, or change its settings.
-Type some descriptive name in the textbox and click Finish:
+Once you have finished taking care of your training data, you will have to name your classifier.
+Type some descriptive name in the textbox and click Finish.

 Since MonkeyLearn uses another classification algorithm by default (SVM), you will have to change your classifier’s advanced settings at this point.
 Go to your classifier’s settings page by clicking the settings icon on the top right corner of your browser.
 A screen like this will appear: